TotkMods/Totk-ZstdTool/ReadMe.md

 ## Usage (CLI)
 - To use the CLI tools you must first setup the game paths in the user-interface.
-- Decompress `Totk.ZStdTool.exe -x Something.zs`
+- Decompress `Totk.ZStdTool.exe -i Something.bin.zs -o Something.bin -x`
-  - The output will be in the same folder but without `.zs` extension
+  - The -x flag must be the last argument.
-- Compress `Totk.ZStdTool.exe -c Something.bin`
+- Compress `Totk.ZStdTool.exe -i Something.bin -o Something.bin.zs -c`
-  - The output will be in the same folder but with `.zs.new` extension
+  - The -c flag must be the last argument.

 <br>